-On Tuesday 9 October 2012, Peter resigned as Speaker of the House of Representatives.
-On Sunday 22 April 2012, Peter had announced that he would stand aside from his position as Speaker following allegations of criminal and civil misconduct.
-Although he had stood aside, Peter still formally held the position of Speaker until his resignation, and was therefore be unable to vote on matters before the House of Representatives.
-He first voted as an Independent on Wednesday 10 October 2012.
-Peter has denied the allegations against him.
+On Sunday 22 April, Peter announced that was would stand aside from his position as Speaker of the House of Representatives following allegations of criminal misconduct in relation to matters of parliamentary entitlements.
+Peter has denied the allegations, and has said that he will resume his role as Speaker once the allegations are resolved.
+Although he has stood aside, Peter still formally holds the position of Speaker, and is therefore be unable to vote on matters before the House of Representatives.